ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

     pressure_data.append(pressure)
 ```

+Note that we must first create an empty list to store our pressure data in.
+We also have to make sure to create it outside of the `with` block, in case we want to use it later on.
+In the for loop we do the folliwing for every line:

+##### 1. Split the line up from one long string into a list of items in the row.
+##### 2. Extract the item at position 6.
+(The pressure reading)
+##### 3. Use the `append` method to add the current line's pressure value to our list of pressure data.

 We now have a data structure called `pressure_data` that contains all the air pressure measurements from the text file.
 But there are a couple of problems here.
 (Can you think what they might be?)

 Hint: Think about